Fight Traffic Ticket in WyomingPage OverviewSUMMARY: How to Fight a Wyoming Traffic Ticket

 NOTE: See below for information on how to notify your court.

-Most courts allow a grace period, so if you don’t make it to court on your scheduled date (or don’t pay your fine if you’re found guilty) within the grace period, you’ll receive a notice.
-The notice gives you a new date by which you must show up in court or pay the fine.
+In Wyoming, most courts allow a grace period, so if you don't make it to court on your scheduled date (or don't pay your fine if you're found "guilty") within the grace period, you'll receive a notice.
+The notice gives you a new date by which you must show up in court to fight your charge or pay the fine.

-Failure to appear or pay by the new date puts you at risk for license suspension.
-Depending on your violation, the state could issue an arrest warrant.
+Failure to appear or pay by the new date puts you at risk for a driver's license suspension.
+Depending on your traffic violation, the state could issue an arrest warrant.